-Visitors to our web pages often arrive with the question, “What is the Function of a Sieve Shaker?
+Visitors to our web pages often arrive with the question, “What is the Function of a Sieve Shaker?”

 The simple answer is “to expose the particles in a sample to all the openings in each sieve in a stack”.
-A sieve stack is the result of fitting each sieve to be used in a given particle size analysis into the onemaster_sieve_stack above.
+A sieve stack is the result of fitting each sieve to be used in a given particle size analysis into the one above.
 The sieve with the largest mesh holes is at the top with each subsequent sieve of a tighter mesh size than the one above it.

 A sieve stack can consist of anywhere between 1 and 18 sieves.
 The number and mesh sizes of the sieves in a sieve stack are dictated by industry/application standards or the stated production standards of specific products.